Triggerbee-AB/triggerbee-event-logging/README.md

    - Alternatively, set up a custom event that signifies Triggerbee is ready.
 3. Click **Save**.

-### Step 5: Publish
+### Step 4: Publish

 1. Use GTM's **Preview Mode** to test your setup.
 2. Once verified, click **Submit** to publish your changes.

 ## Usage

-Once installed and configured, the Triggerbee Event Logger will allow you to send `goal` and `purchase` events to Triggerbee based on user interactions and events on your website.
+Once installed and configured, the Triggerbee Event Logger will allow you to send `goal`, `goal with identification`, and `purchase` events to Triggerbee based on user interactions and events on your website.

 - **Goal Events:** Use this to log specific actions that users take on your site that are non-revenue driven.
-For example, "Add to cart", "Initialize checkout", "Viewed product", "Submitted support ticket", etc. These goals are key events in the customer journey, and can be used to create audiences and profile filters.
+For example, "Add to cart", "Initialize checkout", "Viewed product"
+- **Goal with Identification Events:** Use this to log specific actions that users take on your site that identifies visitors.
+This is useful for actions like "Registered Membership" or "Logged In"
 - **Purchase Events:** Use this to send detailed purchase information to Triggerbee, which can include revenue, order IDs, coupon codes, and customer emails.
 Purchase events with revenue data will help you see how your campaigns perform in terms of driving revenue.

 ## Important Notes